Written By Adventure Blogger, Nick Carlson

-Before you set out on any kayaking excursion, be it fishing, long distance, camping, or whitewater, its crucial to have your dry hatch essentials prepared and properly stocked.
-Although all of these different styles typically require different calibers of gear and equipment, there are some not so obvious basics necessary for any adventure.
+Before you set out on any boating excursion, be it fishing, long distance, camping, or whitewater, its crucial to have your dry hatch essentials prepared and properly stocked in your kayak.
+Although all of these different styles typically require different calibers of gear and equipment, there are some not so obvious basics, necessary for any adventure.
 Making sure you know exactly how waterproof your hatch is before you begin packing is the first step.
 If you are unsure on how waterproof the space is and don’t have time for testing, be sure to double pack all of your goods into dry bags and then into the hatch to protect against the risk of water damage.
 Continue reading How to Pack Your Kayak